 Information light: When this amber light is on, the server power supplies are nonredundant or some other noncritical event has occurred.
 The event is recorded in the Event log.
-See "Choices available from the Configuration/Setup main menu" on page 14 for instructions on viewing the Event log.
+See "Choices available from the Configuration/Setup main menu" on page 12 for information on viewing the Event log.